dhondta/python-tinyscript/docs/features.md

     # do something before at_exit() if the user interrupted execution
 ...
 ```

+!!! note "Exit at interrupt"

+    By default, when interrupting the execution, `sys.exit` is triggered therefore stopping the script.
+This behavior can be disabled by setting `exit_at_interrupt=False` when calling `initialize(...)`.

 - *terminate*: before *exit*, if the script was terminated from the OS or due to an error

 ```python hl_lines="2"